Quarantine and Isolation: An Increase in Alcohol Use and Domestic Violence

 This session discusses maladaptive behaviors and the lack of coping skills as it correlates with an increase in alcohol and drug use.
 We examine how isolation affects people in recovery, how alcohol use may contribute to an increase in domestic violence incidents as well as a look at different coping mechanisms for staying healthy.

-Kenneth Ginlack is a mental health and substance abuse therapist.
-He earned his undergraduate degree from Upper Iowa University in human services with emphasis on social work in 2014.
-He completed his graduate degree from Loyola University in social work specializing in mental health in 2017.
-Kenneth has been in the AODA field for nearly 10 years.
-He has worked with various populations within the city of Milwaukee, including the correctional population, medically monitored programs and adolescents.
+Kenneth Ginlack is a mental health and substance use disorder therapist.
+He earned his undergraduate degree from Upper Iowa University in human services with an emphasis in social work.
+He earned his graduate degree from Loyola University in social work.
+He has worked in all levels of care including medically monitored patients, youth in out-of-home placement, and individuals in correctional settings.